Enteee/duckpond.ch/_posts/2025-08-04-reaping-poison-tasks-in-celery.md

 - Each task-specific queue is a quorum queue with a delivery limit.
 - On reaching the delivery limit, tasks are routed to a **graveyard queue**.
-- The graveyard queue also has a delivery limit, after which tasks go to a final **dead queue**.
+- The graveyard queue also has a delivery limit, after which tasks go to a **dead queue**.
+- The dead queue also has a delivery limit, after which tasks go to a final **abyss queue** — from which no worker ever consumes.

 ![dead letter queues](/static/posts/reaping-poison-tasks-in-celery/task-queues.svg){: .stretch }